 We have wonderful news that we now have Wood Frogs at the Center!
 As part of a collaborative project, Schlitz Audubon donated Blue-spotted Salamander eggs and received Wood Frog eggs in return.
 In spring we heard males calling, and we are hopeful that they will breed successfully in the coming years.

-Please contact Brooke for more information about how you can participate in frog surveys.
+Please contact Michelle Allison for more information about how you can participate in frog surveys.

 Snake boards are very simple devices are used to attract snakes.
 Upon lifting the board you get to see which types of snakes and how many of them are resting beneath.
 We’re especially looking to find out if there are any Butler’s Garter Snakes on Schlitz Audubon’s property.
 Please contact Don Quintenz if you see or photograph any Butler’s Garter Snakes here.
 We report any information gathered to the Wisconsin DNR.